nickian/mvphp/README.md

 $app->view('my-template');
 ```

 This simply looks for `my-template.php` in the views folder and requires the file.
-If we have variables in the template file, we have to pass those into the view method, like this:
+If we have variables in the template file, we have to pass those into the view method like this:

 ```php
 $my_var1 = 'Stuff I want to echo in the template.';